Calvin Anderson: Professional career

+New England Patriots (first stint)

+After going undrafted in the 2019 NFL draft, Anderson signed with the New England Patriots.

+New York Jets

-After going undrafted in the 2019 NFL Draft, Anderson signed with the New England Patriots.
-He was waived by the Patriots on May 13, 2019, and claimed by the New York Jets.
-He was waived by the Jets at the end of the preseason and added to the Jets practice squad.
+Anderson was waived by the Patriots on May 13, 2019, and claimed by the New York Jets.
+He was waived by the Jets at the end of the preseason and, after being coveted by a few teams, was added to the Jets practice squad and paid elevated practice squad salary for the first 4 weeks of the regular season.

 Denver Broncos

 Anderson was signed by the Denver Broncos from the New York Jets' practice squad on October 1, 2019.

+Anderson got his first regular season NFL start during the 2020 season at right tackle in a week 10 game vs the Las Vegas Raiders.
+During a week 14 matchup with the Broncos and the Carolina Panthers, Anderson garnered attention after having to replace starting left tackle Garett Bolles half an hour prior to the start of the game due to illness.

 The Broncos placed an exclusive-rights free agent tender on Anderson on March 16, 2021.
 He signed the one-year contract on May 17.
 He entered the 2021 season as the primary swing tackle for the Broncos.
 He started three games in the middle of the season.

-On March 14, 2022, Anderson signed a one-year contract extension with the Broncos.
+On March 14, 2022, Anderson signed a one-year $2.5m dollar fully guaranteed contract extension with the Broncos.

-Anderson started 9 games in 2022 season for the Denver Broncos.
-Primarily as a left tackle.
+Anderson started 7 games in 2022 season for Denver, all of which came at left tackle.
 Anderson also started all pre-season games.

-New England Patriots
+New England Patriots (second stint)

-On March 16, 2023, Anderson signed a two-year contract with the New England Patriots.
+On March 16, 2023, Anderson signed a two-year contract with the Patriots.
+He spent much of 2023 training camp on the non-football injury list; in April 2024 Anderson revealed it was because he had contracted malaria while doing philanthropic work in Nigeria.
+He was placed on injured reserve on November 3, 2023, after suffering a heart contusion in practice.

+On August 27, 2024, Anderson was placed on injured reserve and released a few days later.

+Pittsburgh Steelers

+On September 24, 2024, Anderson signed with the Pittsburgh Steelers.
+He finished his first season in Pittsburgh playing in 10 games with no starts.
+He and the Steelers ended the season with a 28-14 loss to the Baltimore Ravens in the AFC Wild card round on January 11, 2025.

+On April 7, 2025, Anderson signed a two-year contract extension with the Steelers.